 The Daintree Rainforest is easily accessible by road from Cairns.
 Drive north from Cairns on the Cook Highway past Port Douglas.
 This section of road offers spectacular views of the Coral Sea and is among the great coastal drives in the world.
 The total travel time from Cairns to the Daintree Rainforest is about 2 hours.

 At around 2,600 km2 (1,000 sq mi), The Daintree is the largest continuous area of tropical rainforest on the Australian continent.
 Along the coastline north of the Daintree River, tropical rainforest grows right down to the edge of the sea.
+There are 18 Rainforest Aboriginal clan groups in the Wet Tropics World Heritage Area.
+In the Daintree the Traditional Owners are the Eastern Kuku Yalanji Aboriginal people.

 The rainforest area, named after Richard Daintree, is loosely defined as the area between the Mossman Gorge and the Bloomfield River.
 It contains 30% of the frog, reptile and marsupial species in Australia, and 65% of Australia's bat and butterfly species.
 18% of bird species in the country can be found in this area.
 There are also over 12,000 species of insects.
 All of this diversity is contained within an area that takes up 0.1% of the landmass of Australia.